 If you have filled out something called a "Transfer on Death Deed" form, check it.
-Your new Will does not change the beneficiary of this deed, and you may want to change it.
+Your new Will does not change the beneficiary of that deed.
+Whoever you've named as a beneficiary of that deed will receive your home (even if your Will names someone different) so you may want to change that deed.